tachyonics/smockable/Documentation/Smockable.docc/Expectations.md

 // Functions that complete successfully when(expectations.updateUser(name: "A"..."Z", age: 18...65), complete: .withSuccess)
 when(expectations.deleteUser(id: "100"..."999"), complete: .withSuccess)
-when(expectations.saveSettings(key: .any, value: .any), complete: .withSuccess)
+when(expectations.saveSettings(key: .any, value: .any), times: 2, complete: .withSuccess)
 ```

 ### Throwing Errors